Course deviation indicator

 A course deviation indicator (CDI) is an avionics instrument used in aircraft navigation to determine an aircraft's lateral position in relation to a course to or from a radio navigation beacon.
 If the location of the aircraft is to the left of this course, the needle deflects to the right, and vice versa.

 Use

 The indicator shows the direction to steer to correct for course deviations.
-Correction is made until the vertical needle centres, meaning the aircraft has intercepted the given courseline.
+Correction is made until the vertical needle centres, meaning the aircraft has intercepted the given course line.
 The pilot then steers to stay on that line.
 Only the receiver's current position determines the reading: the aircraft's heading, orientation, and track are not indicated.

 The deflection of the needle is proportional to the course deviation, but sensitivity and deflection vary depending on the system being used: